CREATE SEQUENCE seqname [ INCREMENT increment ] [ MINVALUE minvalue ] [ MAXVALUE maxvalue ] [ START start ] [ CACHE cache ] [ CYCLE ]

-The optional clause MAXVALUE maxvalue determines the maximum value for the sequence.
+Use the optional clause MAXVALUE maxvalue to determine the maximum value for the sequence.
 The defaults are 2147483647 and -1 for ascending and descending sequences, respectively.

 The optional START start clause enables the sequence to begin anywhere.
 The default starting value is minvalue for ascending sequences and maxvalue for descending ones.

-The optional CYCLE keyword may be used to enable the sequence to wrap around when the maxvalue or minvalue has been reached by an ascending or descending sequence respectively.
-If the limit is reached, the next number generated will be the minvalue or maxvalue, respectively.
+The optional CYCLE keyword may be used to enable the sequence to continue when the maxvalue or minvalue has been reached by an ascending or descending sequence respectively.
+If the limit is reached, the next number generated will be whatever the minvalue or maxvalue is, as appropriate.